christophsax/seasonal/README.md

 ### Production use

-While *seasonal* offers a quick way to adjust a time series in R, it is equally suited for production use.
+While *seasonal* offers a quick way to adjust a time series in R, it is equally suited for the recurring processing of potentially large numbers of time series.
 There are two kind of seasonal adjustments in production use:

 1. a periodic application of an adjustment model to a time series
 2. an automated adjustment to a large number of time series